Triple clasp formulas for $C_2$ webs: Introduction

 \begin{example} It is a pleasant exercise to use this approach (along with the diagrammatic category $\mathcal{TL}$) to show that if $\ell= 8$, the negligible quotient of $\Tilt(U_q^{\ak}(\mathfrak{sp}_4))$ is equivalent to $\Tilt(\mathbb{C}(e^{i\pi/4})\ot U_q^{\mathbb{Z}}(\mathfrak{sl}_2))/\mathcal{N}$.
 Note that if $q= e^{i\pi/8}$, then

 \end{example}

 When $\ell > 4$ is even, the negligible quotient of the category of tilting modules is a modular tensor category \cite[Theorem 4.2]{rowell2006quantumgroupMTC}.
 One reason this is of interest is that a modular tensor category gives rise to a $321$ dimensional TQFT, and therefore a three manifold invariant \cite[Theorem 3.32]{RTInvariants1991}.
-In order to compute this invariant explicitly using our graphical calculus for morphisms, it is essential to have formulas for the non-negligible clasps.
+In order to compute this invariant explicitly using Kuperberg's graphical calculus for morphisms, it may be useful to have formulas for the non-negligible clasps.
 The interested reader could consult \cite{KirbyMelvinSL2} to see how this is carried out in the case of the diagrammatic category $\mathcal{TL}$.

 With applications to modular representation theory in mind, there has been some work on writing the idempotents projecting to all indecomposable tilting modules in terms of the double ladder basis for $SL_2(\overline{\mathbb{F}}_p)$ \cite{pJWs} \cite{tubbenhauer2019quivers}.
-Such idempotents have been referred to as $p$-Jones-Wenzl's.
+Such idempotents have been referred to as $p$-Jones-Wenzl projectors.
 Since nobody knows the characters of tilting modules for rank two groups in positive characteristic, this question is not appropriate in our setting.
 However, the tilting characters are known for the quantum group at a root of unity \cite[Section 8]{SoergelTilt}.
-A key first step in determining the formulas for the $p$-Jones-Wenzl's is to argue that if the characteristic $p$ tilting module is simple, then the characteristic zero clasp can be reduced modulo a maximal ideal to obtain the projector in characteristic $p$.
+A key first step in determining the formulas for the $p$-Jones-Wenzl projectors is to argue that if the characteristic $p$ tilting module is simple, then the characteristic zero clasp can be reduced modulo a maximal ideal to obtain the projector in characteristic $p$.
 We are careful to point out how this works in the case of $\DD$ \eqref{qJWs}, but do not explore the topic further in this article.

-Lastly, we mention that the analogous problem of constructing a double ladder basis and finding the clasp formulas for $\mathfrak{g}_2$ is still open, but is work in progress with Haihan Wu.
+Lastly, we mention that while preparing the present work for publication, in joint work with Haihan Wu, we solved the analogous problem of finding triple clasp formulas for $\mathfrak{g}_2$ \cite{BodWu}.